liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## Transactions_GetTransactionsByContactId

-Get all purchase transactions for a single contact with &nbsp;optional offset and number of transactions in response.
+Get all purchase transactions for a single contact with optional offset and number of transactions in response.

 - HTTP Method: `GET`
 - Endpoint: `/api/v2/contacts/{contactId}/transactions`